MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtengine--resamplebuffer.md

-﻿---
+---
-Description: 'Resamples an input ID3DXPRTBuffer buffer and saves it to an output buffer.
+Description: Resamples an input ID3DXPRTBuffer buffer and saves it to an output buffer.
 This method can be used to convert a vertex buffer to a texture buffer and vice-versa.
-It can also be used to convert single-channel buffers to 3-channel buffers and vice-versa.' ms.assetid: '78015044-38a9-4c08-a690-28f6427dae8c'
+It can also be used to convert single-channel buffers to 3-channel buffers and vice-versa. ms.assetid: 78015044-38a9-4c08-a690-28f6427dae8c
-title: 'ID3DXPRTEngine::ResampleBuffer method'
+title: ID3DXPRTEngineResampleBuffer method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXPRTEngine::ResampleBuffer method